 Reduce cost and carbon by questioning anything inessential to the construction of our comfortable, healthy homes.
 Our buildings provide generosity and material quality as co-benefits of exceptional functionality, rather than ornament.
 Private spaces like laundries, bath houses, bicycle garages, waste rooms and gardens will be combined where practical and appropriate.
 Superfluous finishes, building elements and systems give way to imperfect, robust, liveable spaces.

 Our projects are to be comprised of materials that are ethically sourced, non-toxic (Red List Free), easily maintained, and detailed for disassembly.
 We prioritise carbon neutral, renewable, reusable, recyclable, repurpose-able and biodegradable materials, and have our own internal guideline that affirms our material decision making processes (NGH Material Specification Guidelines).

 Our buildings are an active endorsement of the products and partners we work with.
 Demonstrated values alignment is therefore key to our ability to influence and inspire change in the broader industry, and supply chain.
 With the help of our allies, we can interrogate and improve the design and delivery of our buildings.
 Make them smarter, more efficient, lessen lifecycle impacts, and adopt circular building practices.

 Our projects adopt a series of minimum standards and sustainability initiatives that have evolved with us.
 These initiatives are detailed in our project checklist, to be tracked and submitted by the design team at each documentation stage.

 The commitments are grouped into areas of effort, including:

-Nightingale is an industry leader delivering carbon neutral communities at cost.
+Nightingale is an industry leader delivering fossil fuel-free communities at cost.
 For all projects commencing in 2022, we will adopt the following new challenges:

 Stretch targets (2023 onwards):